sa501428/java-straw/README.md

 of thing).

 * Then go to `VCS` -> `checkout from version control`.
-* You'll need to do is be sure `*.sizes` is included as a file to be copied over to the class files.
+* You'll need to be sure `*.sizes` is included as a file to be copied over to the class files.
 Set this up via IntelliJ `Preferences` -> `Compiler`.
 Add `?*.sizes` to the list of `Resource Patterns`.
 * One last note: be sure to `Commit and Push` when you commit files, it's hidden in the dropdown menu button in the commit window.